AM311/Cybersecurity_Report/home.md

 	Now that we are able to send requests to the infected machine, we firstly check the identity of the process that runs `meterpreter` on that device invoking the `getuid` command: as shown in the image below, the process is owned by the domain account `DomainAdmin`.

 	In order to complete our future tasks, we need to run the process as `SYSTEM`.
-For doing so, we run the `getsystem` command[^1].
+For doing so, we run the `getsystem` command[^2].
 If the execution is successfully completed, running again `getuid` we will see that now we are running as `SYSTEM`.

-	[^1]: `getsystem` requires the process to be run as administrator (to be "previously" authorized to run with high privileges, due to Windows UAC); then, it tries three techniques to achieve Privilege Escalation.
-More details [here](https://docs.rapid7.com/metasploit/meterpreter-getsystem/).

 	![Privilege escalation on msfconsole](https://github.com/AM311/Cybersecurity_Report/blob/main/img/msfconsole_getuid-system.png?raw=true)